 to make small batch pulled pork

-- 1 lb pork butt (or pork shoulder)
+- 1 pound pork butt (or pork shoulder)

 - ⅓ cup South Carolina BBQ sauce